mbroncano/retrolist/README.md

 ```
 $ ./retrolist.py database.xml playlist.lpl "/storage/roms/" roms/
 ```
- * Copy the playlist and the rom set to the Retroarch directory
+ * Copy the playlist and the sanitized rom set to the Retroarch directory

 ### version
 1.0